EndPointCorp/end-point-blog/2022/06/3-useful-built-in-objects-and-functions-in-javascript.md

 names.forEach(value => console.log(value.substr(0,1).toUpperCase() + value.substr(1)));
 ```

 `forEach` takes as its argument a *callback function*, which it then calls once for each item in the array.
-The callback function can take more arguments than just the value as well, see its [MDN page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
+The callback function can take more arguments than just the value as well; see its [MDN page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).

 I personally find `map` more interesting and useful.
 Map is very similar to `forEach`, except that the values returned by the callback function are assembled to make a new array of the same length as the old one, essentially returning a transformed array.